This is the most comprehensive guide to life coaching online.

 The human body and brain are unbelievably strong.
 They can stand more physical and mental pain than you would expect.

-So you have this naturally given strength and there will always be a way and solution without external help of a life coach.
+So you have this naturally given strength and there will always be a way and solution without external help.

-However, often we are trapped in our own behavioral pattern and unconscious processes that are running us on autopilot.
+However, often we are trapped in our own behavioral pattern and unconscious processes that are running our lives on autopilot.

 To unveil these, a life coach can be invaluable.